Image credit: GRESB.com

 The Basis of a Plan

 The first requirement of a plan is to elevate diversity and inclusion to the same level as other strategic initiatives with the same tangible treatment (financial resourcing, performance metrics, accountability, etc.).
 And ensure that it is not just an “HR initiative.”
 It must exist in the organizational mainstream with accountability for functional areas and business units.
+It is also helpful to embed EDI efforts within organizational wellness and wellbeing initiatives, because ultimately, that is what equity, diversity and inclusion efforts are supposed to achieve!

 The Role of Leadership